VinceCabs/GAUnit/docs/command.rst

 Examples
 ^^^^^^^^^^^^^^

-Check a HAR file against a tracking plan:
+Show all events found in a HAR file:

 .. code:: console